Zingzy/panda-api/README.md

 <h2>🤝 Contributing</h2>

 Feel free to contribute to the Panda API by adding more panda facts, pictures, or improving the code.
 Create a pull request, and let's make the panda world even more delightful! 🎉🐼

+## Submission Guidelines

+- Create a new branch for your changes.
+- Make sure your code is formatted using [Black Formatter](https://pypi.org/project/black/)
+- If you are adding a new panda fact, add it to the `facts.txt` file in a new line, ending with a full stop.
+- If you are adding a new panda picture, add it to the `pics` folder.
+- The picture filename should be in the format `{number}.jpg`, where `{number}` is the next number in the sequence.
+- The picture should not be more than 300 KB in size.

 **Enjoy the Panda API! 🐼✨**